epandurski/swaptacular.github.io/_posts/2022-07-02-what-is-a-currency-peg.md

 automatically, because the exchange rate is fixed and well known.

 In practice, performing automatic exchanges between gazillion of currencies is not an easy task.
-One viable strategy is to have specialized *currency exchange hubs*, which operate for profit.
-Another promising strategy is to implement currency exchange hubs that perform automatic currency exchanges in the spirit of [Circular Multilateral Barter](https://epandurski.github.io/swaptacular/cmb/cmb-general.pdf).
+One proven strategy is to have specialized *currency exchange hubs*, which operate for profit.
+Another promising strategy is to implement automatic currency exchanges in the spirit of [Circular Multilateral Barter](https://epandurski.github.io/swaptacular/cmb/cmb-general.pdf).

 <div class="message">